MEDSCI 721 : Advanced Toxicology

 This course considers the value of models of toxicity for the mechanistic understanding and predictability of factors that can result in toxic reaction in humans.
-The course is aimed primarily at students wishing to undertake research in a field related to toxicology.
+The course is aimed primarily at students wishing to undertake research in a field related to drug safety and toxicology.

 Capabilities Developed in this Course

 |Capability 5:||Independence and Integrity|

 - Articulate and demonstrate a comprehensive knowledge of why toxicology testing is required (Capability 1, 2, 4 and 6)